shivangpandya/jenkins-oci-test/README.md

 # jenkins-oci-test
-Testing for running CI/CD on Jenkins in oci
+Test for running CI/CD on Jenkins in oci